 At CAST we create an environment where students can grow and develop as people, nurturing interests that are wider than the formal curriculum.
-We run many trips and offer a busy programme of extra-curricular clubs, many of which are with the other secondary schools in the United Learning Cambridge Cluster (Coleridge Community College, Parkside Community College and Trumpington Community College).
+We run many trips and offer a programme of extra-curricular clubs, some of which are with the other secondary schools in the United Learning Cambridge Cluster.